Skip to content

 content: "Hello {{ name }}, count is {{ count }}"

-Config-based xprompts have priority 7 (below file-backed project, user, and memory xprompts; above plugin and built-in definitions).
+Config-based xprompts have priority 6 (below file-backed project and user xprompts; above plugin and built-in definitions).

 Local Configuration Files